Generalized Frobenius Manifold Structures on the Orbit Spaces of Affine Weyl Groups I: Invariant -Fourier polynomial rings and proper generators

-for any given $\sigma\in W_a(R)$. \begin{lem} The affine Weyl group $W_a(R)$ acts homogeneously on $\mathscr F$, i.e., it preserves the degrees of monomials. \end{lem} \begin{proof} Let $m(x^1,\dots,x^\ell;c)$ be a nonzero monimial, which can be represented in the form
+Here $\mathbf{0}$ is the zero vector in $V$. \begin{lem} The affine Weyl group $W_a(R)$ acts quasi-homogeneously on $\mathscr F$, i.e., it preserves the degrees of monomials. \end{lem} \begin{proof} Let $f(\bfx;c) \in \mathscr F$ be a nonzero monomial, which can be represented in the form